ev3rywh3re/vagrant-swamp/README.md

 3. Copy /wp/index.php and /wp/wp-config.php up one level to website root.
 4. Modify /wp/index.php to properly reference the WordPress files in /wp/.
 It may look like `require( dirname( __FILE__ ) . '/wp/wp-blog-header.php' );`
 5. Test the site at the main domain.
 6. Make sure the database options are set properly.
-The Site URL (home) will be the main URL (dev.wp.loc in this case).
-The WordPress URL (siteurl) will be the address for the full WordPress install (dev.wp.loc/wp in this case)
+The Site URL (home) will be the main URL (wp-m.swamp.local in this case).
+The WordPress URL (siteurl) will be the address for the full WordPress install (wp-m.swamp.local/wp in this case)
-7. Test the site at dev.wp.loc and log in to test the account.
+7. Test the site at wp-m.swamp.local and log in to test the account.
 Update the permalink settings and update the .htaccess file if necessary.
 9. Next I will use the `define('WP_CONTENT_DIR', '');` and `define('WP_CONTENT_URL', '');` to reference the wp-content folder in the website root.
 This actually makes the WordPress site work as a wordpress site normally works with the /wp-content folder in the site root.
 10. Now I follow the wp-config.php and other procedures for enabling multisite.
 This is a multi-step process which requires manual editing of the wp-config.php and .htaccess files.